 In a storage scheme HEPP, water is stored behind a tall dam and energy is produced using the force exerted by the water as it falls from a great height.
 The water stored during rainy seasons is used for energy production during dry seasons.
 In multi-purpose schemes, the stored water is also used for irrigation or drinking water supply.
 Dam height determines the amount of force exerted by the falling water and therefore the amount of energy produced; whereas reservoir volume determines how much annual energy production will be affected by seasonal fluctuations in river flow.

 As dam height increases, costs of construction and land acquisition as well as the amount of energy produced also increase: below a certain height, the benefit-cost ratio decreases and the project becomes unfeasible.
-Therefore, the optimal dam height is determined considering technical, financial, environmental and social factors together and also the existing and planned projects in the upstream and the downstream regions.
+Both tall dams and smaller dams are planned at different locations along a river in such a way that the total reservoir area is minimum.
+Thus, lands and settlements to be inundated are minimized while energy production is maximized by utilizing the available head as fully as possible.
+In other words, the optimal dam height is determined considering technical, financial, environmental and social factors together and also the existing and planned projects in the upstream and the downstream.

 Electrical energy is supplied from 3 main sources:

-Flue gas from thermal power plants utilizing resources such as coal and natural gas may lead to long-lasting damage to agricultural products, wildlife, water resources and forests, and also cause climate change.
+Flue gases from thermal power plants utilizing resources such as coal and natural gas may lead to long-lasting damage to agricultural products, wildlife, water resources and forests, and also cause climate change.
 Besides, radon present in fly ash from thermal power plants may cause an increase in incidence of cancer.
 Utilizing an expensive energy source for which we are dependent on foreign production, such as natural gas, to generate electricity will not only increase energy costs but also our foreign dependency.

 On the other hand, the average elevation is 1200m in Turkey and river gradients are also high.
-The topographic structure and hydrological conditions in Turkey provide advantages in hydroelectric energy production.
+This topographic structure and hydrological conditions in Turkey provide advantages in hydroelectric energy production.
 Energy production cost is low in hydroelectric power plants and the energy source is both domestic and renewable.
 Hydroelectric power is more environmentally-friendly than other alternatives and capable of adjusting to changing energy demands.

-Unlike any other types of power plants, HEPPs with storage (reservoir) can supply a continuous load, and at the same time, provide for fluctuating energy demands during the day, without experiencing significant reduction in their efficiency.
+Different from all other types of power plants, HEPPs with storage (reservoir) can supply a continuous load, and at the same time, provide for fluctuating energy demands during the day, without experiencing significant reduction in their efficiency.
 By operating a given number of units continuously and other units only during specific hours, HEPPs with storage can supply both base load and peak load energy demands.

 In developed and developing countries such as the USA, Canada, China, Japan, Russia and Norway, hydropower contributes significantly to their domestic energy generation.
 The contribution of hydropower in Turkey is 24% while it is 96% in Norway.
-China, one of the largest actors shaping global economy, contributes 28% to the world’s hydroelectricity production; Turkey’s share is only 2%.
+China, one of the largest actors shaping global economy, contributes 28% to the world’s hydroelectricity production; Turkey’s share is just 2%.